Chinese Students Adjust to American Education

 Lili Gu recalls his initial trepidation at the flood of white faces in his Massachusetts high school when he came to America for 10th grade.
 There was the hulking football player who noticed that Gu was lost one day and said—here, Gu speaks in a guttural half-grunt—“‘Hey, you want to go to the gym?’
 And I’m like, dude, is this guy going to rob me?”
 He struggled with English, too.
 The writing skills he arrived with, he says, would be at home in the fourth grade.
 But an English-as-second-language program made him comfortable after a semester.
 Then his formidable Chinese secondary education kicked in.

-The differences between Chinese and US education matter in both countries, as students from the People’s Republic of China surge onto American campuses.
-That includes BU, where Chinese students are the largest foreign contingent (6 percent) in an increasingly international student body, totaling approximately 2,000 undergraduates and grad students.
+The differences between Chinese and U.S. education matter in both countries, as students from the People’s Republic surge onto American campuses.
+That includes BU, where Chinese students are the largest foreign contingent (about 2,000 undergraduates and grad students, 6 percent of the total) in an increasingly international student body.

 A new book by Jin Li, Cultural Foundations of Learning: East and West, argues that the two systems fundamentally diverge: our Western education aims to convey knowledge to comprehend the world, while Chinese schools stress learning as a means to develop inner virtue.
 New York Times columnist David Brooks celebrates this supposed Chinese approach, crediting it with “awesome motivation explosions.”